microsoft/GraphEngine/doc/Config/config-v2.md

 A `Server` node specifies a configuration that can later be used to create TrinityServer communication instances.
-The properties of a `Server` node can either be specified via node attributes or child elements.
-A `Server` node can have one or more <a href='configuration-nodes'>configuration nodes</a> as its child elements.
+The properties of a `Server` node can be specified via node attributes or child elements.
+A `Server` node can have one or more <a href='#configuration-nodes'>configuration nodes</a> as its child elements.
 A `Server` node can have the following attributes.

 <table class="tableblock frame-all grid-all spread">